dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + **uri** - the Grant URI.

-+ **wait** - a numeric value representing the number of seconds the Client should want before making a Read Grant request to the Grant URI.
++ **wait** - a numeric value representing the number of seconds the GC should want before making a Read Grant request to the Grant URI.

 + **expires_in** - a numeric value specifying how many seconds until the Grant expires.
 This attribute is OPTIONAL.

 ### "client" Object {#clientObject}

-The GS may
+If the GC is a Dynamic Client, the GS may return

++ **handle** the Client Handle

 ### "interaction" Object {#interactionObject}

-If the GS wants the Client to start the interaction, the GS MUST return an interaction object containing one or more interaction mode responses per {{InteractionModes}} to one or more of the interaction mode requests provided by the Client.
+If the GS wants the GC to start the interaction, the GS MUST return an interaction object containing one or more interaction mode responses per {{InteractionModes}} to one or more of the interaction mode requests provided by the GC.

-### "user" Object

-+ **exists** - a boolean value indicating if the GS has a user with one or more of the provided identifiers in the Request user.identifiers object {{RequestUserObject}}

-### "authorizations" Object {#ResponseAuthorizationsObject}
+### "access" Object

-The authorizations object MUST contain either an authorization response object {{ResponseAuthorizationObject}}, or a key / value pair for each key in the Grant Request "authorizations" object{{AuthorizationsObject}}, and the value is an authorization response object {{ResponseAuthorizationObject}}.
+If the GC requested a single Access, the "access" object is an access response object {{ResponseAccessObject}}.
+If the GC requested multiple, the access object contains a property of the same name for each Access requested by the GC, and each property is an access response object {{ResponseAccessObject}}.

-### Authorization response Object {#ResponseAuthorizationObject}
+### Access Response Object {#ResponseAccessObject}

-The authorization response object MUST contain only a "uri" attribute or the following from Authorization JSON {{AuthorizationJSON}}:
+The access response object contains properties from the Access JSON {{AccessJSON}}.
+The access response object MUST contain either the "uri" property from, or MUST contain:

 + mechanism
 + token

-The authorization object MAY contain any of the following from Authorization JSON {{AuthorizationJSON}}:
+and MAY contain:

 + access
 + expires_in
 + uri

-If there is no "uri" attribute, the access token can not be refreshed.
-If only the "uri" attribute is present, the Client MUST acquire the Authorization per {{ReadAuthZ}}
+If there is no "uri" property, the access token can not be refreshed.
+If only the "uri" property is present, the GC MUST acquire the Access per {{ReadAccess}}

 ### "claims" Object {#ResponseClaimsObject}